erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 ##### Data types
 The three primitive data types are *char*, *int* and *float*.
 They are used for storing characters, integers and floating point numbers and match the C data types char, long and double.

 On top of these primitive types two additional data types are built: strings and lists.
-These are sequence data types as the can store multiple values which can be accessed by index.
+These are sequence data types as they can store multiple values which can be accessed by index.
 Lists can contain any data type, including other lists.
 Their data type is *list*.
 A special variant of the list is the string (data type *str*) which can contain only characters.

 EXIN is strongly typed and requires that every variable is declared before it can be used.
 ```